2006 US Open – Men's singles

 Two-time defending champion Roger Federer defeated Andy Roddick in the final, 6–2, 4–6, 7–5, 6–1 to win the men's singles tennis title at the 2006 US Open.
-It was his third US Open title and his ninth major title overall.
-Federer became the sixth man (after Jack Crawford, Don Budge, Frank Sedgman, Lew Hoad and Rod Laver) to reach all four major finals in one calendar year, the second to do so in the Open Era, and the first to do so since Laver in 1969.
-Also, he reached a record-equalling 10th consecutive major semifinal (streak starting at the 2004 Wimbledon Championships), after Laver and Ivan Lendl.
+It was his third US Open title and ninth major title overall.
+Federer became the sixth man (after Jack Crawford, Don Budge, Frank Sedgman, Lew Hoad and Rod Laver) to reach all four major finals in one calendar year, and the first to do so since Laver in 1969.
+Also, he reached a record-equaling 10th consecutive major semifinal (streak starting at the 2004 Wimbledon Championships), matching Laver and Ivan Lendl.

+This marked the first time Novak Djokovic and Andy Murray were seeded at a major.

-This tournament marked eight-time major champion Andre Agassi's last professional appearance.
-He played his last match against Benjamin Becker.
-Future champion Juan Martín del Potro made his first appearance in the main draw of the US Open, losing to Alejandro Falla in the first round.
-This was also the first major in which future world No. 1s Novak Djokovic and Andy Murray were seeded, at 20th and 17th, respectively.
+This tournament marked the final professional appearance of eight-time major champion, Olympic gold medalist and former world No. 1 Andre Agassi; he was defeated by Benjamin Becker in the third round.
+Future champion Juan Martín del Potro made his first US Open appearance, losing to Alejandro Falla in the first round.